-Suitable Specific Gravity for Analysis: Specific gravity measured at 1.005 or higher with a refractometer, or 1.010 or higher with lab sticks.
+Suitable Specific Gravity for Analysis: For samples with a minimum volume of the 90mL and less then 150mL, specific gravity measured at 1.005 or higher with a refractometer, or 1.010 or higher with lab sticks.
+For Samples with a volume of 150mL and above specific gravity measured at 1.003 or higher with a refractometer.